7 Reasons You Should Shut Your Windows When You Are Gone?

 - Burglars are typically in a home less than five minutes once they are inside.

-- If you leave a window open it is likely a sign that they can gain entry easily.
+- If you don’t shut your windows it is likely a sign that they can gain entry easily.
 Burglars only need to pull the screen off and slide the window open large enough to enter your home.
-Unless of course you have a “casement window” (My Favorite Naturally Secure Window)
+Unless of course, you have a “casement window” (My Favorite Naturally Secure Window)

 - Most burglaries gain access from the rear of a home or the side where they are least likely to be seen from the street.

-- Many times, a home without a security alarm system will be robbed once, and then the burglar waits for a period of time when he thinks that the stolen items are replaced.The burglar will again invade the home and take the items again but this time not even bothering looking for an open window but breaking the glass, unlocking, and sliding open any window he desires because they know they are not going to be caught because an alarm never went off the last time they broke in.
+- Many times, a home without a security alarm system will be robbed once, and then the burglar waits for a period of time when he thinks that the stolen items are replaced.The burglar will again invade the home and take the items again but this time not even bothering looking for an open window but breaking the glass, (Unless it Has 3M Safety Film to Stop Them) unlocking, and sliding open any window he desires because they know they are not going to be caught because an alarm never went off the last time they broke in.

 - The most common windows left open in a home are in the master bedroom.
 90% of what a burglar looks for is in that one room.